Swami Sarvapriyananda: Early life and education

 by Swami Ranganathananda in 2004.
 His family, at first, objected to his decision to become a monk but later accepted his decision.
-After passing school, he completed his Business Management degree from Xavier Institute of Management, Bhubaneswar.
+After passing school, he completed postgraduate studies in business management at the Xavier Institute of Management, Bhubaneswar, graduating with its 1994 batch.

 Life after Sannyasa

 Swami Sarvapriyananda served as assistant minister of the Vedanta Society of Southern California in 2015.
 He was later appointed head of the Vedanta Society of New York, a position he has been serving since 6 January 2017.
 Swami Tathagatananda was his predecessor.
 He was in the first group of Hindu swamis to participate as a Nagral Fellow for the year 2019–20 at Harvard Divinity School.

 Before being posted to the Hollywood Temple, he served as an acharya or teacher at Monastic probationer training center, Belur Math.
 He also served the Ramakrishna Order by becoming the vice principal of Deoghar Vidyapith Higher Secondary School and becoming Principal of Ramakrishna Mission Shikshanamandira (teacher-training college), Belur Math.